cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 **`-O output_configuration_file`**

 Optional, used during new cluster initialization.
 This option writes the `cluster_configuration_file` information (used with -c) to the specified `output_configuration_file`.
-This file defines the Greenplum Database members using the `QD_PRIMARY_ARRAY`, `PRIMARY_ARRAY`, and `MIRROR_ARRAY` parameters.
+This file defines the Cloudberry Database members using the `QD_PRIMARY_ARRAY`, `PRIMARY_ARRAY`, and `MIRROR_ARRAY` parameters.
 Use this file as a template for the `-I` `input_configuration_file` option.
 See [Examples](#examples) for more information.

 **`-p postgresql_conf_param_file`**

 Optional.
-The name of a file that contains `postgresql.conf` parameter settings that you want to set for Greenplum Database.
+The name of a file that contains `postgresql.conf` parameter settings that you want to set for Cloudberry Database.
 These settings will be used when the individual coordinator and segment instances are initialized.
 You can also set parameters after initialization using the `gpconfig` utility.

 **`-q`**